ratheeshaditya/thesis/README.md

 In total, we have 143162 trajectory files.

+### Decomposed Trajectories

+In the `/home/s2435462/HRC/NTU/skeleton/decompose_trajectory_csv_2D` and `/home/s2435462/HRC/NTU/skeleton/decompose_trajectory_csv_3D` folders, we have the Global Single input representation where after the frame number, we have the global keypoint.

+In the `/home/s2435462/HRC/NTU/skeleton/decompose_GR_trajectory_csv_2D` and `/home/s2435462/HRC/NTU/skeleton/decompose_GR_trajectory_csv_3D` folders, we have the Global repeated input representation where for each local component, we also have the global component.

 ## PYTHON SCRIPTS

 ### `load_trajectories_NTU.py`

 This script is used to load the trajectory CSV files into Trajectory classes, store them in a dict format and pickle save them in `.dat` format.
 You can set the dimension as either `2D` or `3D` and depending on this, the corresponding folder would be loaded.
 The data is saved in `trajectories_NTU_2D.dat` file in `/home/s2435462/HRC/data/`.
+Similarly the global single and global repeated representations in `trajectories_NTU_decom_2D.dat` and `trajectories_NTU_decom_GR_2D.dat`.

 The dictionary looks like this: